 While transport represents 22% of global CO2 emissions, guiding and supporting communities and regions in their ecological transition is a priority for Transdev.
 We are the leading European operator of zero emission mobility and every day we develop energy solutions for cleaner journeys.

 True to our purpose of defending the common good though our green and multimodal mobility offer, we are committed to improving the air quality in our cities.
 That is why we are deploying clean transportation solutions with no CO² emissions.

 Today, there is no universal solution for zero emissions.
-Innovation is required to support territories in their energy transition.
+Innovation is required to support local areas in their energy transition.
 Whether it is all electric or with hydrogen, we operate the largest fleet of ZE buses in the world.
-At the end of 2020, this fleet have 1,200 zero-emission buses in operation or on order.
+At the end of 2021, this fleet have 1,800 zero-emission buses in operation or on order.
 It is thanks to this expertise that we can advise our partners in the choice of greener and cleaner mobility solutions.

 Deploying electromobility solutions adapted to communities

-Our commitment to sustainable mobility is reflected first and foremost in our ability to offer and operate a wide variety of electric vehicles.
-Electric buses and minibuses in the Netherlands, Sweden and France, self-service electric cars, autonomous vehicles in Rouen… we are pioneers in the operation of 100% electric vehicle networks.
+Our commitment to sustainable mobility is first reflected in our ability to offer and operate a wide variety of electric vehicles.
+Electric buses and mini buses in the Netherlands, Sweden and France, self-service electric cars, autonomous vehicles in Rouen… we are pioneers in the operation of 100% electric vehicle networks.

-When all-electric operation is not yet possible, we are accelerating the conversion of diesel bus and coach fleets to an increasingly electrified fleet.
+When operating all-electric is not (yet) possible, we are accelerating the conversion of diesel bus and coach fleets to an increasingly electrified fleet.

 Transdev strengthens its position in the Netherlands

 Since March 2016, we have been operating the largest electric fleet in Europe in Eindhoven in the Netherlands.
 And the electric fleet operation contract that links us to the Amsterdam region since 2018 is one of the largest in the Netherlands, with a projected turnover of €1.9 billion over 15 years.